Beverley Byer has been writing professionally for a number of years. Her work has been published in magazines and newspapers.

 - In 1803, silver cruet sets were created with a four-ogee footed frame holding seven cut-glass bottles with silver stoppers.

 - Other stands had scrolled feet and friezes to match the floral patterns on the cruet bottles.

 - An extremely popular style was the boat-shaped stand with handles.

 - Americans also sought patents for silver plating.
 One such individual was John O. Mead, who studied the technique in England.
-His patent was issued in February of 1859.
-He partnered with others in Massachusetts and Pennsylvania to design and create silver plated cruet stands.
+His patent was issued in February 1859.
+He partnered with others in Massachusetts and Pennsylvania to design and create silver-plated cruet stands.

 - Other manufacturers used Gothic and Renaissance retro styles in their stand designs.

 - Also common was a rotary caster with a pedestal or four-foot base with a large handle in the middle.
 It held six bottles.

 - Some cruet bottles now had labels that were either engraved or painted on the surface to identify their contents.

 - Later, chained plaques called bottle tickets were placed around the bottles’ necks for a similar purpose.
 Some of the tickets were left blank so users could enter the names themselves.
 This style of bottle sat tall, sometimes as high as 14 inches, in circular stands.